smpallen99/auto_linker/README.md

 [license-img]: http://img.shields.io/badge/license-MIT-brightgreen.svg
 [license]: http://opensource.org/licenses/MIT

-AutoLinker is a basic package for turning website names into links.
+AutoLinker is a basic package for turning website names, and phone numbers into links.

 Use this package in your web view to convert web references into click-able links.